- Is your child stressed out, anxious, fearful, impulsive and unable to cope very well with small everyday challenges?

 Some Tips to Help with Adrenal Fatigue

-- Starts their morning with protein and not just carbohydrates to prevent hypoglycemia from occurring
+- Start the morning with protein, good fat and fiber, not just carbohydrates to prevent hypoglycemia from occurring

-- Fights sugar cravings with protein (shakes, bars and protein foods) to break the vicious cycle
+- Fight sugar cravings with protein, good fat and fiber to break the vicious cycle

-- Removes unwanted stressors from your child’s environment
+- Remove unwanted stressors from your child’s environment

-- Supplements with an active B-vitamin complex that includes pantothenic acid (B5 is the stress vitamin that supports the adrenals), vitamin C, D3 and zinc
+- Supplement with an active B-vitamin complex that includes pantothenic acid (B5 is the stress vitamin that supports the adrenals), vitamin C, D3 and zinc

 - Supplements with homeopathic and herbal adaptogens including cordyceps (mushrooms)